BecaAlvarez/UrutauTech/README.md

 * Google Apis

 # Como executar 👩‍💻
-Faça o clone do projeto e execute o arquivo index.html
+1 - Faça o clone do projeto

+2 - Abra o arquivo index.html no localhost do seu navegador.

 # Créditos e Licença 📜